samupro-dev/mc-server-installer/README.md

 - [ ] A better interface

 ## Changelogs
+#### v0.4
+- Now if the java installation refuses it does not exit the script
+- Added Purpur fork
 #### v0.3
 - Fixed bug where the script would not close when the installation was finished
 #### v0.2